 The most interesting game from the opening round of fixtures was the Revierderby between Borussia Dortmund and FC Schalke 04.
 Dortmund was looking to close the gap at the top to Bayern Munich, with Schalke looking to turn their pre-lockdown poor form around.
 The favourable odds pre-game were with Dortmund, and people betting online would have been wise to follow them; Lucien Favre’s men were comfortable winners, with the final score 4-0.

 The league leaders Bayern responded the following day with a 2-0 victory of their own, against Union Berlin.
 Online betting favourite Robert Lewandowski opened the scoring from the penalty spot, with Benjamin Pavard doubling their advantage.
 Odds are heavily in favour of Bayern winning their eighth consecutive league title, and it would be a major upset if they aren’t lifting the trophy in a few months.

-Down at the bottom of the Bundesliga table Paderborn were unable to close the gap on the sides above them, as the could only manage a 0-0 draw with fellow strugglers Düsseldorf, meaning Paderborn are still odds on to be relegated before too long.
+Down at the bottom of the Bundesliga table, Paderborn was unable to close the gap on the sides above them, as the could only manage a 0-0 draw with fellow strugglers Düsseldorf, meaning Paderborn are still odds on to be relegated before too long.
 Mainz managed a 2-2 draw with FC Köln, to put a bit of space between themselves and the bottom three.

-Kasinoz are partnered with a number of the top sports betting websites, so by signing up you’ll be able to find all the latest odds and all your favourite Bundesliga betting markets.
+Kasinoz is partnered with a number of the top sports betting websites, so by signing up you’ll be able to find all the latest odds and all your favourite Bundesliga betting markets.